 There are a number of ways of improving the overall performance of the network, some of which are discussed in Chapter 5, "Improving Network Performance."
-However, the majority of these should only be undertaken by experienced system administrators.
-Any improvement obtained by modifying the behavior of the FDDI network itself is negligible in comparison to that obtained by making more efficient use of the available bandwidth.
+However, the majority of these suggestions should only be undertaken by experienced system administrators.
+Any improvement made by modifying the actions of the FDDI network is negligible compared to what is gained by making more efficient use of the available bandwidth.